 - Feb.
 19 - Daily Game (Pick 3) is introduced featuring six drawings weekly.

 - July 1 - Richard Carlson becomes the Lottery's second Superintendent.

 - Oct.
 21 - First instant game (7-11-21) introduced.

-- July 1 The Illinois State Lottery officially comes into being with Ralph Batch as the First Superintendent.
+- July 1 - The Illinois State Lottery officially starts with Ralph Batch as the First Superintendent.